foremast/foremast/_docs/getting_started.rst

     }

 In the same ``~/runway`` directory, create a file ``application-master-$account.json`` where ``$account`` is the same name as an account in your AWS credentials file and in your ``env`` list in pipeline.json.
 This file can be empty and it will just use the defaults defined at :ref:`application_json`.
-It is sugguested that you look through the docs and decide what values to set.
+It is suggested that you look through the docs and decide what values to set.

 **Note:** You will need an ``application-master-$account.json`` config for each ``$account`` that you are deploying to.